-In order to fulfill this Vision, over the next 10 years, Illinois must, in alignment with the Core Principles:
+To fulfill this Vision, over the next 10 years, Illinois must implement a set of strategies and an accountability system aligned with the Core Principles that:

-- → Increase Postsecondary Credential/Degree Attainment and Develop Talent to Drive Illinois's Economy: Estimates are that over 60% of jobs in Illinois will require a postsecondary degree or credential by the year 2025 and that need will only grow.
-To achieve this we must: - Embed equity in our attainment goal, meet the needs of the many adults without a credential or degree, and strengthen the connection throughout the P - 20 pipeline. - Continuously identify what employer demand will be across the state and create innovative, responsive educational opportunities for students to be prepared for the jobs of today and in the future. - Address resource needs, institutional alignment, and accountability of our higher education system to ensure it remains responsive to these evolving needs. - Close Equity Gaps: Too many students are left behind by our current higher education system particularly students who are African American, Latinx, low-income, first generation, rural, adults, or have disabilities.
-We have a moral imperative, and with the changing demographics of the state, an economic imperative to adapt our system to meet their needs.
+→ Increase Postsecondary Credential/Degree Attainment and Develop Talent to Drive Illinois's Economy: Estimates are that over 60% of jobs in Illinois will require a postsecondary degree or credential by the year 2025 and that need will only grow.
+To achieve this we must:

-→ Improve Affordability, Increase Access, and Manage Costs: Affordability is often seen as the biggest barrier to access and attainment.
+- Embed equity in our attainment goal, meet the needs of the many adults without a credential or degree, and strengthen the connection throughout the P-20 pipeline. - Continuously identify what employer demand will be across the state and create innovative, responsive educational opportunities for students to be prepared for the jobs of today and in the future. - Address resource needs, institutional alignment, and accountability of our higher education system to ensure it remains responsive. - → Close Equity Gaps: Too many students are left behind by our current higher education system particularly students who are African American, Latinx, low-income, first generation, rural, adults, or have disabilities.
+We have a moral imperative, and with the changing demographics of the state, an economic imperative to adapt our system to meet their needs. - → Improve Affordability, Increase Access, and Manage Costs: Affordability is too often seen as the biggest barrier to access and attainment.
 To increase attainment and close equity gaps we must ensure access, address the underlying affordability issues, and consider the cost structure of higher education.
-This includes identifying opportunities to improve efficiency and equitable and adequate ways to fund the system.
+This includes opportunities to improve efficiency and equitable and adequate ways to fund the system.